-Canoe North Adventures is an award-winning adventure travel company owned and operated by Al Pace and Lin Ward.
-We have been fulfilling wilderness canoeing dreams since 1987 with Al and Lin’s paddling experience spanning over 30,000 river miles on northern rivers in Yukon, Nunavut and Northwest Territories.
-Who could have predicted that Al’s first arctic adventure in 1977 on the Coppermine River laid the foundation for a lifetime of exploring Canada’s pristine arctic landscape.
+Canoe North Adventures is an award-winning adventure travel company owned and operated by Lin Ward, Al Pace and Taylor Pace.
+They have been fulfilling wilderness canoeing dreams since 1987 with their paddling experience spanning over 30,000 river miles on northern rivers in Yukon, Nunavut and Northwest Territories.
+Canoe North Adventures has bases in Mono, Ontario; Whitehorse, Yukon; Fort Simpson, Northwest Territories; and, Norman Wells, Northwest Territories.

 About Al Pace & Lin Ward

 Al’s bold stoneware pottery designs have been dramatically influenced by the mysterious texture, colour and rhythm of the northern landscape.
-Al’s exhibition pieces are proudly displayed in private collections throughout North America and around the world.
-Al was delighted when Queen Elizabeth II was presented with his “Dancing Loon Plate” and Pope John Paul II, an iconic Al Pace “Canoe-Vessel”.
-These gifts were presented by the Province of Ontario.
+His exhibition pieces are proudly displayed in private collections throughout North America and around the world.
+Al was delighted when Queen Elizabeth II was presented with a Dancing Loon Plate and Pope John Paul II, an iconic Canoe Vessel given by the Province of Ontario.

 Lin’s background as a business consultant and a change management team leader has lended itself to both being a business owner and a river guide.
 Her love of group dynamics and building collaboration on the river has drawn her to paddling the rivers of the Far North.